Wisyle/ccmd/SECURITY_DISCLAIMER.md

 **CCMD (Cross-platform Command Manager)** sits as an **interceptor between your shell and you**, simplifying command-line operations and ensuring everything runs smoothly.
 It provides powerful command aliasing, automation, and system control capabilities.

+## 📌 Recommended Version

+**We strongly recommend using CCMD v1.1.1 or later.**

+Older versions (v1.0.x, v1.1.0) will continue to work, but:
+- ❌ Lack critical security features (password protection, injection prevention)
+- ❌ Do not have important bug fixes
+- ❌ Are no longer supported with security updates

+**Upgrade to v1.1.1+** for the best and safest experience.
+[Download the latest version](https://github.com/Wisyle/ccmd/releases/latest) — it's backward compatible and takes less than 2 minutes to install.

 ## ⚠️ Important Warning: Use Responsibly

 **CCMD is a powerful tool that, if used wrongly, can be dangerous.**